With Brexit coming into effect imminently, have you considered what this will mean for you and your business?

 Some results of our survey were:

-83% of our people said they felt currently able to do their job working at home as well as they could if they were back at the office.
+83% of our people said they currently felt able to do their job working at home just as well as they could if they were back at the office.

 41% of our people said they had concerns about returning to the office.

 - People may not have symptoms and could spread the virus.

 - Visitors coming into the office.

 - Sharing and hygiene of the offices / shared areas / facilities

 63% said they wanted the wearing of PPE to be optional and not mandatory.

 We’ve made sure that we’ve written and communicated a clear ‘return to work’ plan that not only keeps our teams as safe as possible, but one that ensures they continue to have choices and a voice, as we shift into the next phase of relaxing lock down.

 I thought I’d share our process and the plan, to help business owners out there when they are creating their own return to work plans.